-The Dairy Teaching and Research Center is located on the university farms immediately south of the MSU campus along the west side of College Rd between Forest and Jolly roads.
+The Dairy Cattle Teaching and Research Center is located on the university farms immediately south of the MSU campus along the west side of College Road between Forest and Jolly Roads.

 Visitors are welcome daily between 8 am and 4:30 pm.
 Visitors must not have visited a foreign country in the 7 days prior to visiting the farm.
 There are informational signs and trails marked for self-guided tours.

 The Michigan State University dairy herd is maintained for teaching, extension, and research purposes.
 Learning experiences are provided for classes in both Animal Science and Veterinary Medicine.
 The facility frequently hosts extension programs in dairy management.
 Research projects are conducted in the areas of nutrition, mammary and reproductive physiology, animal breeding and selection, and dairy management.
 The Dairy is MAEAP verified in Livestock and Farmstead Systems.

 The MSU Dairy Cattle Teaching and Research Center is comprised of multiple barns to accommodate animals of different ages and to facilitate different types of research.
 Housing ranges from hutches for individual calves to group housing with free stalls.
 Most cows are housed in tie stalls to control and measure feed intake during research.
 Free stalls are used primarily for cows not involved in research.
 For a herd this size, it is unusual to house cows in tie stalls and to milk cows in a parlor.
 However, before milking cows are allowed to exercise for up to one hour.

 Fermented feed is stored in upright silos, bunker silos, and ag bags.
 A large number of these facilities are needed to accommodate the various research needs.
 Feeds stored include alfalfa haylage, corn silage, and high moisture corn.
 All silos and other bulk storage facilities are located in or near an enclosed diet preparation area.